LeoDoesCoding/Maze-Generator-and-Solver/README.md

 SFML libraries for Graphics, System and Window must be setup in order to run the code in VS.

 Todo:
-- Generate better mazes
-- Re-test DFS algorithm
-- Generate path visuals
+- Clean any code messes/optimise code
+- Add proper user interaction (ie, perameters etc)